austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 Running a Discord server is not easy and I've seen most people struggling with it.
 From my personal experience, here's some advice, I guess.

 This guide is WIP and will remain WIP.
-[Suggestions are welcomed at any time.](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/discord-server-guide.md)
+[Suggestions are welcomed at any time.](https://github.com/austinhuang0131/austinhuang0131.github.io/blob/master/discord-server-guide.md) Revised April 25, 2020 and June 29, 2018.

-Revised April 25, 2020 and June 29, 2018.
+**Note:** This guide is quite theoretical and focuses on the long run.
+For a more technical guide, see [here](https://gist.github.com/jagrosh/342324d7084c9ebdac2fa3d0cd759d10).

 ## Questions to ask yourself
 Before making a Discord server, you should ask yourself these questions: